Is your company missing out on the shift to asynchronous communication?

 The time-of-day factor:

-This is especially true when team members are located in different time zones, but it can affect teams residing in the same region or city as well.
+This is especially true when team members are located in different time zones and have different working hours, but it can affect teams residing in the same region or city as well.

 Personally, I prefer to devote my morning hours to creative, highly-focused and productive work.
 I like to handle my emails, calls, and smaller tasks in the afternoons.
 But some members of my team are the exact opposite!
 They prefer to talk in the mornings and push their productive work time to the evenings.
 I’m a morning person, they’re a night owl.